hangrybear666/11-devops-bootcamp__kubernetes_aws_eks/README.md

 **Create Secrets**
 - Create Username:Password with the id `docker-hub-repo` containing your user and API Token as password
 - Create Username:Password with the id `git-creds` with either your username or jenkins and an API Token as password
+- Create Username:Password with the id `aws-ecr-creds` with username `AWS` and the password received via `aws ecr get-login-password --region eu-central-1` command
 - Create Secret Text with the id `aws_access_key_id` with your AWS IAM Account's Access Key ID (or better a dedicated Jenkins IAM Account)
 - Create Secret Text with the id `aws_secret_access_key` with your AWS IAM Account's Secret Access Key (or better a dedicated Jenkins IAM Account)
 - Create Secret File with the id `aws-iam-authenticator-config` with your updated `aws-iam-authenticator-config.yaml` from step b) acting as your .kube/config file